CFNV

 CFNV (940 kHz) is a French language AM radio station in Montreal, Quebec, Canada.
-It is owned by TTP Media and was licensed in 2011.
-CRTC records indicated that the station was not in operation for the majority of the license term.
+It is owned by RRR Media 7954689 CANADA and was licensed in 2011.
+CRTC records indicated that the station was not operating for most of the license term.
 CFNV began test broadcasting in 2016, with a full-time power of 50,000 watts as a clear channel (class A) station, and a Francophone talk radio format.
 Broadcasts started in 2017 with mainly music, rather than talk, using the branding AM 940 La Superstation.

 In July 2018, it was announced that CFNV would offer a French health and wellness program format once the extended testing of the technical facilities was completed.
-The CRTC gave CFNV a short-term license renewal on August 21, 2018 to August 31, 2023.
+The CRTC gave CFNV a short-term license renewal on August 21, 2018, to August 31, 2023.

 History

 CINW, owned and operated by Corus Quebec as a clear channel Class A station, ceased operations at 7:00 p.m.
 ET on January 29, 2010.
 At that time, CINW and its French-language sister station, CINF 690 AM, abruptly left the air and subsequently went dark.

 For most of its history, CINW had broadcast an English-language all-news format, while CINF had aired all news in French.
 But in their later years, due to the expense of staffing and running all news around the clock, both stations had adjusted their formats.
 CINW began airing talk shows along with news, then switched to an oldies music format in its final months.